-Examples of tests for meningitis include:
+Examples of tests for syphilitic meningitis include:

 - imaging scans of the brain

 Curing the infection may not end your treatment.
-You may also need to address the life-threatening symptoms caused by infection.
+You may also need to address the life threatening symptoms caused by infection.
 These include:

 - brain swelling

+Some people recover fully from this condition.
+However, nerve damage can be permanent.
 It may be a while before your doctor is certain whether any effects are permanent.
-Until then, you may require assistance with daily activities.
+Until then, you may need help with daily activities.

 Syphilis primarily spreads through sexual contact.
 Consistently using protection during sex can prevent infection.
 This includes using barriers for oral sex.